 - (1) The "Threshold" reference shown in the table means the minimum cash incentive award if the minimum threshold performance level is met.
-Failure to meet the minimum threshold for all performance measures would result in no award. - (2) The "Threshold" reference shown in the table means the minimum stock award if the minimum threshold performance level is met.
-Failure to meet the minimum threshold for all performance measures would result in no award.
-See the section entitled Compensation Compensation of Named Officers-Equity Compensation Plan Information below for additional information on the mechanics of the Stock Plan. - (3) The Compensation Committee selected the performance metrics and goals for the 2021 Management Incentive Plan awards on January 26, 2021, and payment was made on January 25, 2022.
-The estimated future payout information shown for the Management Incentive Plan is for a payment in 2022 based on 2021 performance.
-Mr. Meissner's actual award was 116% of Target, for a total award of \$466,162.
-See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers. - (4) The estimated future payout information shown for the Stock Plan is for a grant in 2022 based on 2021 performance.
-Mr. Meissner's actual stock award was 125% of Target, for a total award of 13,850 shares of restricted stock with a closing market price of \$45.47 per share on the date of grant.
-See also column (e) of the Summary Compensation Table in the section entitled Compensation of Named Executive Officers. - (5) The Compensation Committee selected the performance metrics and goals for the 2021 Management Incentive Plan awards on January 26, 2021, and payment was made on January 25, 2022.
-The estimated future payout information shown for the Management Incentive Plan is for a payment in 2022 based on 2021 performance.
+Failure to meet the minimum threshold for all performance measures would result in no award. - (2) There were no equity award targets set for 2022 performance, and therefore no equity awards granted based on 2022 performance.
+For additional information on the transition of our equity compensation awards under the Stock Plan in 2022, see the section entitled Elements of Compensation New Long-Term Equity Incentive Compensation Program of this proxy statement. - (3) The Compensation Committee selected the performance metrics and goals for the 2022 Management Incentive Plan awards on January 25, 2022, and payment was made on January 24, 2023.
+The estimated future payout information shown for the Management Incentive Plan is for a payment in 2023 based on 2022 performance.
+Mr. Meissner's actual award was 124% of Target, for a total award of \$521,564.
+See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers. - (4) The Compensation Committee selected the performance metrics and goals for the 2022 Management Incentive Plan awards on January 25, 2022, and payment was made on January 24, 2023.
+The estimated future payout information shown for the Management Incentive Plan is for a payment in 2023 based on 2022 performance.
+Mr. Hevert's actual award was 124% of Target, for a total award of \$209,545.
+See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers. - (5) The Compensation Committee selected the performance metrics and goals for the (2022 Management Incentive Plan awards on January 25, 2022, and payment was made on January 24, 2023.
+The estimated future payout information shown for the Management Incentive Plan is for a payment in 2023 based on 2022 performance.
+Mr. Black's actual award was 124% of Target, for a total award of \$138,393.
+See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers. - (6) The Compensation Committee selected the performance metrics and goals for the 2022 Management Incentive Plan awards on January 25, 2022, and payment was made on January 24, 2023.
+The estimated future payout information shown for the Management Incentive Plan is for a payment in 2023 based on 2022 performance.
+Mr. Eisfeller's actual award was 124% of Target, for a total award of \$111,734.
+See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers.

-Mr. Hevert's actual award was 116% of Target, for a total award of \$188,442.
+(7) The Compensation Committee selected the performance metrics and goals for the 2022 Management Incentive Plan awards on January 25, 2022, and payment was made on January 24, 2023.
+The estimated future payout information shown for the Management Incentive Plan is for a payment in 2023 based on 2022 performance.
+Mr. LeBlanc's actual award was 124% of Target, for a total award of \$108,641.
 See also column (g) of the Summary Compensation Table in the section entitled Compensation - Compensation of Named Executive Officers.